 OSHA is preparing to publish a final rule aligning the Hazard Communication Standard with GHS.
 Once adopted, chemical manufacturers, importers and distributors will need to reclassify their hazardous chemicals to conform to GHS definitions.

 Additionally, they will have to produce new MSDSs and labels to reflect the reclassification and conform to the GHS compliant safety data sheet format.
-During a live Web chat earlier this month, OSHA said it plans to publish the final rule in September.
+Earlier this month, OSHA announced its plans to publish the final rule in September.

 The Global Harmonization System (GHS) is a world-wide standardized approach to chemical hazard communication.
 Supported by the United Nations and regulatory agencies around the globe, including OSHA, GHS can be summarized into three main components: